gopheracademy/gopheracademy-web/content/advent-2018/llvm-ir-and-go.md

 * Each function may use an infinite number of registers (i.e. we are not limited to 32 general purpose registers).
 * Global identifiers (e.g. `@f`) and local identifiers (e.g. `%a`, `%1`) are distinguished by their prefix (`@` and `%`, respectively).
 * Most instructions do what you'd think, `mul` performs multiplication, `add` addition, etc.
+* Line comments are prefixed with `;` as is quite common for assembly languages.

 ### The structure of LLMV IR assembly